HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 Basic example of using Snowflake CONCAT_WS function

-So Snowflake Concat_ws addresses use cases where a separator is needed when combining string values end-to-end.
+With CONCAT, the values are just directly appended without any separators.
+CONCAT_WS addresses use cases where a consistent separator is needed when combining multiple string values.

 Here is a comparison of the key differences between Snowflake CONCAT_WS and Snowflake CONCAT function: